categories

 Full-frame vs. Crop sensor

 Full-frame sensors offer superior low-light performance and dynamic range, making them ideal for wedding and event photographers who often grapple with challenging lighting.
-However, they’re bulkier, expensive, and need more storage space.
+However, they’re bulkier, more expensive, and need more storage space.

 And don't discount crop sensors – they’re cheaper, lighter, more versatile, and the “crop” factor gives you a little extra reach when you need to zoom in on the details.